-- 1. Define Conscious Indifference. - 2.
-What is the best discovery request (and most often omitted) - 3.
+- 1. A return of service must be electronically filed. - 2.
+What is the best discovery request (and most often omitted)? - 3.
 The Secretary of State's service on a corporation should generally be forwarded: 1) to the most recent address of the corporation on file with the Secretary of State; 2) to corporation's registered office; 3) both addresses. - 4.
 (True or False) A CFO who signs credit application as agent of disclosed principal is liable on a personal guaranty imbedded in the document. - 5.
 (True or False) To extend trial court's jurisdiction after dismissal, a motion to reinstate must be verified. - 6.
 Identify three traps for a busy collection lawyer.